-PROJECT BASELINE BENCHMARKS CODE FAFOL M HOUSING CODE ENFORCEMENT {Manatee County Year One Quarter On Enforce the housing code to Citation program Government, City of Palmetto} ensure that substandard structures are either rehabilitated or demolished. commenced; identification of all abandoned structure Quarters Two - Four {Manatee County Government} Work with property owners of occupied structures to insure awareness of available housing programs to assist in the rehabilitation and repair of homes.
-Contact and assist 35 families by the end of yea one.
-UNSAFE STRUCTURES Year One Quarters Three - Four: Citation of unsafe structures to eliminate structure in accordance with F.S.S.
+CODE FAFOLI -----HOUSING CODE Year Orie ENFORCEMENT Quarter On-{Manatee County Enforce the housing code to, Citation program Government, City of commenced; identification ensure that substandard Palmetto} structures are either of all abandoned structures. rehabilitated or demolished. ....
+Quarters Two - Four {Manatee County Work with property owners Contact and assist 35 Government} of occupied structures to. families by the end of year insure awareness of one. available housing programs to assist in the rehabilitation and repair of homes.
+UNSAFE STRUCTURES Year One Ouarters Three - Four: Citation of unsafe structures to eliminate structure in Citation of all unsafe accordance with F.S.S. structures within the zone.
 Utilization of demonstration program (see project home below).
-Citation of all unsafe structures within the zone